rationalpointofview/rpov/_posts/2016-03-09-mental-model-mathematics-central-limit-theorem.md

 By CLT, we know that the distrubtion of these average of 1000 persons polls will form a bell curve, around the true mean, p.

 But obviously, we don't have the luxury of doing 1 million 1000 people polls.
 We can just do one.
-And from the one data point, we got the mean and SD
+And from the one data point, we got the sapme mean.

-mean=p'=0.54
+But we can use CLT to approximately guesstimate hwo these 1 million 1000 people polls will look like.

+The SD'( The 1000 poll group average standard deviation)

+We can make two assumptions:

+The SDx = SD/N^0.5 = (p*(1-p)/n)^0.5

+but the problem is , we dont know the true mean P, how can we solve that?

+__We can use the sample p' value as our approximation to true mean P.__

+__Heck.
+We could actually use the abitary number of 0.5 ( assume the chance is even, and hence the maximum SD)__

+It is a relative Safe assumption, as long as the true mean P is within 0.3 to 0.7

+Why ?

+Using the same 1000 people Poll assumption:

+Case: True Mean = 0.7

+SD= 0.0145

+Case: True Mean = 0.5

+SD = 0.0158

+Case: True Mean = 0.3

+SD= 0.0145

+If the True mean is within range of 0.3-0.7, the maximum difference is only

+0.0158-0.0145= 1.3 Percentage point per

+\frac{n!}{k!(n-k)!}

 ![SD(x)](http://www.rationalpov.com/wp-content/uploads/2016/03/gn6xmnvy.png)